Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Expected results and observed results.
 - [x] Includes build or version number where bug was found.
 - [ ] Includes code for a proposed fix.
-- [x] Provides simple and repeatable reProduction steps.
+- [x] Provides simple and repeatable reproduction steps.
 - [x] Screenshots or other pictures of the bug in action.
 - [ ] Explains some new system functionality desired.